 This is a starting point – you may well do more research as your prototype progresses.

-Measuring Impact What data will you collect (list multiple sources) to address your research question?
+What data will you collect (multiple sources) to address your research question?

 Some of this data will be same as that used as baseline data so that it can be compared to see how it changes overtime.
 Also note any new data you plan to collect.